Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Introduction

 \subsection{Reasoning \& Language}

-``Language understanding in the broadest sense of the term, including question answering that requires commonsense reasoning, offers probably the most complete application area of neurosymbolic AI"\cite{Garcez_Lamb_2020}.
-This makes a lot intuitive sense from a linguistic perspective.
-If we accept that language is compositional, with rules and structure, then it should be possible to obtain its meaning via logical processing.
-Compositionality in language was formalized by Richard Montague in the 1970s, in what is now referred to as \textit{Montague grammar}. ``The key idea is that compositionality requires the existence of a homomorphism between the expressions of a language and the meanings of those expressions."\footnote{\url{https://plato.stanford.edu/entries/compositionality/}} in other words, there is a direct relationship between syntax and semantics.
-This is in line with Noam Chomsky's \textit{Universal grammar} which states that there is a structure to natural language which is innate and universal to all humans regardless of cultural differences.
-The challenge lies in representing this structure in a way that both captures the semantics and is computationally efficient.
+\say{Language understanding in the broadest sense of the term, including question answering that requires commonsense reasoning, offers probably the most complete application area of neurosymbolic AI} \cite{Garcez_Lamb_2020}.
+This makes a lot of intuitive sense from a linguistic perspective.
+If we accept that language is compositional, with rules and structure, then it should be possible to obtain its meaning via logical reasoning.
+Compositionality in language was formalized by Richard Montague in the 1970s, in what is now referred to as \textit{Montague grammar}: \say{The key idea is that compositionality requires the existence of a homomorphism between the expressions of a language and the meanings of those expressions.}\footnote{\url{https://plato.stanford.edu/entries/compositionality/\#FormStat}} In other words, there is a direct relationship between syntax and semantics (meaning).
+This is in line with Noam Chomsky's \textit{Universal grammar}\footnote{\url{https://www.britannica.com/topic/universal-grammar}} which states that there is a structure to natural language which is innate and universal to all humans, and is governed by precise mathematical rules.
+While an analysis of the study of linguistics is beyond the scope of this paper, the key takeaway is this: what makes such theories so attractive to computational linguists is that meaning can be derived from syntactic structures which can be translated into computer programs.
+Today, industrial strength tools for extracting these structures (i.e., part-of-speech tagging, constituency parsing, dependency parsing) are readily available, such as for example NLTK\footnote{\url{https://www.nltk.org/}} or SpaCy\footnote{\url{https://spacy.io/}}.
+The challenge lies in representing and utilizing these structures in a way that both captures the semantics and is computationally efficient.